colinta/StrangeCase/README.md

 Now let's add a projects folder and a couple projects.
 When you add *content* to your site, put it in the site/ folder.
 Most simple projects will pretty much only use the site/ folder.

-I'm going to throw a little curveball into the project file names.
-StrangeCase orders files very simply: it sorts them.
-So if you want to have them ordered by date or anything other than filename, you can put those at the beginning of the file name (jekyll does a similar thing).
-I'm going to add both, so we can see what happens when we process files this way.
+I'm going to throw a curveball into the project file names.
+StrangeCase orders files by sorting them by file name.
+This is important when you go to display images or blogs in order by date.
+If you want to have them ordered by anything other than filename, you can use a couple different naming schemes at the beginning of the file name.  jekyll does a similar thing, btw.

+I'm going to add *two* prefixes so we can see what happens when we process files this way.

 ```
 project